Toyota Fortuner: Indonesia

 The Fortuner was introduced on 8 July 2005 at the 13th Gaikindo Auto Expo in Jakarta.
 Initially, the Fortuner was imported from Thailand and sold in 2.7 G (4×2) and 2.7 V (4×4) grade levels.
 The rear wheel drive 2.7 G was offered in the base grade with fabric interior and the Luxury with leather interior and premium sound system.
 The 3.0-litre diesel engine option is not sold in Indonesia, due to the heavier tax regulations imposed on vehicles with diesel engines larger than 2.5-litre.

 The 2.5 G model was later added to the market in 2007, powered by a 2.5-litre diesel engine rated at 75 kW.
 It is mated to a 5-speed manual transmission.
 Since then, the Fortuner is assembled locally at the Karawang plant to fulfill the local market and exports to the Middle East (GCC) market.

-In mid-2009, a newer variant was added to the lineup, which is the 2.5 G with a 4-speed automatic transmission.
+In mid-2009, with the first facelift, a newer variant was added to the lineup, which is the 2.5 G with a 4-speed automatic transmission.
 The 2.5 G grade can be ordered with "TRD Sportivo" body kits, which is also available as dealer installed options for other models.
-In August 2012, the 2.5-litre common-rail turbodiesel 2KD-FTV engine was upgraded with a variable nozzle turbocharger (VNT), rating the engine power output to 106 kW.
+In August 2012, with the second facelift, the 2.5-litre common-rail turbodiesel 2KD-FTV engine was upgraded with a variable nozzle turbocharger (VNT), rating the engine power output to 106 kW.
+A "VNTurbo" emblem was also applied to the rear.
 The 2.5 G 4×4 grade with automatic transmission was released in August 2014.